Saving Lives & Improving Lifestyles of Galveston’s Homeless Animals

 One of the primary shelter services is housing and food for the animals.
 But there is so much more offered.
 Animals’ health and behavior are assessed for adoptability.
 They are offered routine health care such as immunizations, worming and treatment for minor injuries.
 Low-income families are eligible for spay and neuter assistance and adoption specials are offered.
 In addition, GIHS works to educate the community on the importance of caring for pets and what to do with found animals or pets one is no longer able to take care of.
 Community education includes ASPCA Kind Newsletter provided to GISD third graders, participation in local activities and presentations to community organizations.
 Often, the shelter features adoptable pets at Petsmart and PetCo, as well as special events such as the home and garden show.
 The shelter partners with the Houston SPCA and other rescue groups that take in animals when the shelter is overpopulated, and has a list of rescue organizations that place special breeds.

 Unfortunately, the shelter is forced to euthanize animals that are wild or feral, very sick or badly injured and/or aggressive.
-This allows the shelter to remain an open adoption shelter; one that will take in any cat or dog that is brought in.
+This allows the shelter to remain an open adoption shelter; one that will take in any cat or dog that is brought in, by following this website you will learn how the CBD oil have change the life of many pets.

 An additional community service the shelter offers is “Fix ‘Em for Five.”
 During the months of February and October, spay and neuter services cost only $5.
 Finally, a Drive-Through Vaccination clinic, called “Healthy Pets,” will soon be available.
 This will be a series of clinics offered to economically disadvantaged residents of Galveston Island who own unvaccinated pets.
 Initial core vaccinations will be given to 275 puppies or dogs and 100 kittens or cats.
 Plans are to begin offering these clinics by 2012.